goongoguma/Udemy/Understanding TypeScript/Memo.md

 ```

 - A special type regarding the return function or the return type is `void` type.
+- If I would have a function which simply is named say 'hello' and all it does is print hello to the console,

 ```js
 function sayHello(): void {